DIGC1200: Documenting The Process

 Tufecki, Z. (2017).
 We're building a dystopia just to make people click on ads.
 TED Global.
 [Digital Video File].
 Retrieved from https://www.ted.com/talks/zeynep_tufekci_we_re_building_a_dystopia_just_to_make_people_click_on_ads?language=en#t-35326.

-T. (2016).
+Urban, T. (2016).
 Tim Urban: Inside the mind of a master procrastinator | TED.
 YouTube.
 [Digital Video File].
 Retrieved from https://www.youtube.com/watch?v=arj7oStGLkU.